Cemetery Junction (film): Plot

-In early 1970s England, three friends spend their days in banter, drinking, fighting and chasing girls.
+In early 1970s England, three friends spend their days in banter, drinking, fighting, and chasing girls.
 Freddie wants to escape their working class world but cheeky chappy Bruce and kind-hearted slacker Snork are happy with life the way it is.
-When Freddie gets a job as a door-to-door insurance salesman and bumps into his old school sweetheart Julie, the gang are forced to make choices that will change their lives forever.
+When Freddie gets a job as a door-to-door insurance salesman and bumps into his old school sweetheart Julie, the gang is forced to make choices that will change their lives forever.

 Freddie's boss is Julie's father.
 Selling life insurance in the hopes of improving his life and not ending up like his factory worker father, Freddie learns from the firm's top seller Mike Ramsay, who is also Julie's fiancé, how to scare people into buying insurance.
 Bruce lives life to the full, with the notion that one day he will leave Cemetery Junction, but he hates his father for letting his mother leave for another man without fighting for her.
 Snork just lives for spending his time with Bruce and Freddie, working at the railway station and looking for a girlfriend, a search hindered by his lack of social skills.
 Freddie rekindles his friendship with Julie, who reveals her dreams to see the world and become a photographer, but her father and fiancé Mike both expect her to become a housewife, like her mother.

-Freddie is invited to his firm's winner's ball to celebrate his and several others' company initiation, and brings Bruce and Snork as his guests.
-During that night, Snork tires of the band, and claims he could do better.
+Freddie is invited to his firm's winner's ball to celebrate his and several others' company initiation and brings Bruce and Snork as his guests.
+At night, Snork tires of the band and claims he could do better.
 Bruce convinces them to let Snork perform with them.
 The crowd initially enjoys his performance, but he gets carried away and tells a highly inappropriate joke, embarrassing Freddie.
 He confronts and scolds Snork and Bruce, but Bruce shrugs it off, still claiming he will leave the town, and that Freddie will never be like his colleagues because he's 'not a cunt', which the crowd overhears, forcing them to leave.

-The next day, Freddie goes around town thanking his clients for helping him start his new career, and learns that his very first client's husband has died.
+The next day, Freddie goes around town thanking his clients for helping him start his new career and learns that his very first client's husband has died.
 Deciding not to live off people's misery, he asks Bruce when they plan to leave.
-They invite Julie to a nightclub, and convince Snork to leave with them.
+They invite Julie to a nightclub and convince Snork to leave with them.
 In the club, Bruce starts dancing with a black woman, for which he is ridiculed by two men, provoking him to assault them and get locked up in the police cells overnight.